marcosktsz/goose.nvim/README.md

       stop = '<C-c>',                      -- Stop a running job next_message = ']]',                 -- Navigate to next message in the conversation
       prev_message = '[[',                 -- Navigate to previous message in the conversation
+      mention_file = '@'                   -- Pick a file and add to context
     }
   },
   ui = {